ShinNgao12/Analysis-Comedy-channels-in-youtube-/README.md

       - The id of video for each channel
   4. `information_video.csv`:
       - The information of video as well as : duriation, published time, views, likes,....
+  5. `artists.txt`:
+      - List of Vietnamese artists is provided by Wikipedia.
+  6. `tokenize.png`:
+      - The runtime is quite long so I paste that image for you to evaluate the result.

 Detail on collecting data by source code, I present in detail into notebook.
 You also see via `MongoDB Compass`, I made an small demo to import data up to MongoDB Cloud.
 But I hid my hostname, username and password.
 Please contact me to get these informations.